 By shifting your EV charging to off-peak hours, you can help reduce CMLP peak demand charges to keep all customers’ bills lower.
 Peak demand charges refer to the extra cost for electricity during the times when there is the greatest call for electricity throughout the regional electric grid.
-During these times, in order to keep up with demand, additional – frequently dirtier and less efficient – power plants come online to add more electricity to the grid.
+During these times, in order to keep up with demand, additional power plants come online to add more electricity to the grid.
 There are extra costs involved in turning on and operating these ‘peaker’ plants.
 Hence, the extra cost of electricity during those peak times.

-The upcoming EV Miles Program will offer residential customers electric bill credits equaling up to 2,200 miles of charging each year when charging is done during off-peak hours.
+The EV Miles Program offers residential customers electric bill credits equaling up to 2,200 miles of charging each year when charging is done during off-peak hours.
 Minor exceptions are allowed in case of emergency.

 The EV Miles Program is the easiest way to participate in off-peak charging with no additional wiring, meters or electrical contractor’s costs.
 EV Miles participants send CMLP a photo of their car’s timer display, programmed to charge only during off peak hours.
 Set it and forget it!
 CMLP monitors electricity usage data to verify that charging is done off-peak.

 Residential EV owners charging at either Level 1 or Level 2 speeds may participate in the EV Miles Program.
-EV owners with solar panels can take advantage of solar electricity production to help charge their vehicles until 12 noon on weekdays and all day on weekends.
+Since EV Miles participants can charge during daylight hours until noon on weekdays, and all day on weekends, EV owners with solar panels can take advantage of some of their solar electricity production to help charge their vehicles.

 CMLP encourages businesses that own and charge an EV in Concord to contact Laura Scott at LScott@concordma.gov or 978-318-3102.
 CMLP would like to learn more about your specific situation so that we can determine if the EV Miles Program can be expanded to accommodate our business customers.